 Every day, stories about bad guys fill the news, but it’s the stories of kindness that really stand out.
 Whether it’s a fast food employee helping a customer or a group of students checking on a Grandma in the Window, these stories show the importance of being kind.
-Unfortunately, showing kindness isn’t the norm.
+Unfortunately, especially when people are stressed or tensions are high, showing kindness isn’t the norm.
 Harvard’s Making Caring Common project found that 80 percent of middle and high school students thought achievement and happiness were more important than caring for others.
-Still, teachers and parents can help turn those numbers around by teaching kids to be kind.
+Teachers and parents can help turn those numbers around by teaching kids to be kind.
+Kindness might not solve all of the world’s problems, but it’s a good place to start.

 The first step in teaching kids to be kind is to model kindness.
 That means it’s time to end the “Mommy Wars”, set aside the political differences, stop pointing out what everyone else is doing wrong, and start focusing on what they’re doing right.
 You can model kindness by: